my-janala/automating-infrastructure-for-an-e-commerce-website-with-terraform-and-aws/local-environment-setup/README.md

 # Workflow

-## Download and Install Terraform.
+* Download and Install Terraform

     * If you haven’t done this already or this is your first time follow the official instructions given by HashiCorp themselves at the site.
 * Setup an AWS account.

 **Note: As a word of caution, we will try our best to use the free tier.
 And to avoid expenses, we will always destroy our resources as soon as we are done using them.**